akashprem12/Think42-files/README.md

  -- Then I need to set my data to be updated using peristent queries with Plotly 2.0 and the Plotly Database Connector.
     Visit : https://help.plot.ly/database-connectors/schedule-query/
     (Your connector will update your data periodically and you have several choices when it comes to the refresh rate of your data.
-Click on the dropdown above the grid as shown below and choose a refresh rate that will be suitable.
+Click on the dropdown above the grid and choose a refresh rate that will be suitable.
 Here its 1 hour.)

     Finally we need to Authorize the connector and schedule the query.